ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 Of course, you can mix `allowIn` with `disallowChildren` as well as `allowChildren` with `disallowIn`.

 Finally, a situation may come up, when you want to inherit from an item which is already disallowed, but the new element should be re-allowed again.
-In this case the definitions should look like this:
+In this case, the definitions should look like this:

 ```js
 schema.register( 'baseParent', { inheritAllFrom: 'paragraph', disallowChildren: [ 'imageInline' ] } );